tdkehoe/Learn-To-Code-By-Breaking-Stuff/UNIX_and_the_Command_Line.md

 ![Terminal](https://github.com/tdkehoe/Learn-To-Code-By-Breaking-Stuff/blob/master/media/terminal.png)

 You can resize it to make it bigger, and make the font bigger with ```command +```.
-Or, if you want to experience coding in the 1980s, resize your terminal to 80x23 characters. :-)
+Or, if you want to experience coding in the 1980s, resize your terminal to monochrome 80x23 characters. :-)

 ## UNIX